 Yes.
 An Author Addendum is a legal instrument that can be added to a publishing agreement in order to allow an author to retain certain rights to their work.
 For example, including sections of your article in later works, providing copies to students or colleagues, or placing on a web page or institutional repository.
 The Scholarly Publishing and Academic Resources (SPARC) website provides information for authors on securing their rights and provides an Addendum to Publication Agreement that authors can download and include as a supplement to their publishing contract.

 Authors may retain sufficient rights to deposit previously published works in the TXST Digital Collections Repository, or can request permission.
 To determine what rights you have retained, read the agreement you signed with the publisher.
 If you are unsure, we're happy to request permission for you or check your contract.

-If you transferred “exclusive” or “all” rights to the publisher or you no longer have the agreement, check the publisher’s general copyright and repository policies at the Sherpa site.
-Sherpa outlines the policies for most publishers and journals and lists permissions that are normally given as part of each publisher's copyright transfer agreement.
+If you transferred “exclusive” or “all” rights to the publisher or you no longer have the agreement, check the publisher’s general copyright and repository policies on the Sherpa/RoMEO site.
+Sherpa/RoMEO outlines the policies for most publishers and journals and lists permissions that are normally given as part of each publisher's copyright transfer agreement.

 If your publisher is not listed on the Sherpa site, or if you need help interpreting a copyright agreement or publisher’s instructions, please contact us: email@example.com

-Many journals do not consider self-archiving in a repository to constitute prior publication, and will accept material that has been archived in pre-print or accepted manuscript form (e.g., without logos and typesetting).
-Including your work in the TXST Digital Collections Repository is not considered "publishing" and only serves to increase the impact and access to your scholarship.
+Most journals and publishers do not consider self-archiving in a repository to constitute prior publication.
+Including your work in the TXST Digital Collections Repository is not considered "publishing" and only serves to compliment traditional publication and increase the impact and access to your scholarship.

 Authors should read any rights transfer agreement with the publisher carefully.
 If a publisher’s standard agreement seems to preclude either prior or later deposit in an online repository, the author may be able to add wording to the agreement recognizing the existing deposit or allowing a future deposit.
 For example, the original contract may read: